ThinkThoughtThunk/Oregon-Trail.old/README.md

-One of my first projects when learning to code.
+One of my first projects written when learning to code.

 ![Oregon Trail](./OregonTrail.png)